 Find alternate suppliers

 It’s a good time to diversify your supplier network to avoid delays in goods moving through logistical hubs in affected areas.
 You should also start looking for alternate suppliers and keep your inventory as local as possible to reduce costs.

 Stay informed of the changes affecting your supply chain in real time by investing in software solutions that help optimize supply chain management, goods movement and visibility for you, your vendors, and customers in your supply chain, such as a POMS (Purchase Order Management System).
 This software lets you, your logistics provider, and your suppliers see what’s happening with your orders to make quick decisions on how to ship them.

 Stay in close communication with your logistics and transportation providers, including your freight forwarder, customs broker, trucker, warehouse, and/or any other 3PL involved in your supply chain.
 Inform your freight forwarder what information you need during these times of supply chain disruption so they customize a solution to meet your needs.

 Keep everyone informed of the key changes to your shipping processes, including new suppliers and route diversions.
 Inform your customers what’s happening – it’s not just a customer-vendor relationship anymore, after all.
 It’s a partnership now because COVID-19 affects everyone.

 Keep the supply chain moving during the COVID-19 outbreak

-American Export Lines is a global logistics company that offers international freight forwarding, warehousing, customs brokerage, logistics, and transportation consulting services to companies around the world.
+SHIPIT Logistics℠ is a global logistics company that offers international freight forwarding, warehousing, customs brokerage, logistics, and transportation consulting services to companies around the world.
 We can work closely with you to assess the impact of COVID-19 on your supply chain and offer practical, cost-effective solutions to keep your goods moving.
-Please Contact Us or Request a Quote to find out how we can resolve your supply chain issues now.
+Please contact us today at (800) 874 4748 or request a quote to find out how we can resolve your supply chain issues now.